What Is Considered Low Income for Seniors in New Jersey?

 Both of Rachel’s grandmothers had very positive experiences in senior living communities, and Rachel saw firsthand the impact that kind, committed caregivers and community managers can have on seniors’ and their family members’ lives.
 With her work at Caring, Rachel hopes to help other families find communities, caregivers, and at-home products that benefit elderly loved ones and make life less stressful for family caregivers

-Which Home Health Care Benefits Available to Low-Income Seniors in New Jersey?
+Which Home Health Care Benefits Are Available to Low-Income Seniors in New Jersey?

-Seniors who need home health care in New Jersey can also apply for services through the Program of All-inclusive Care for the Elderly (PACE), a Medicare and Medicaid program that provides a variety of home care services to residents wishing to avoid or delay nursing home living.
+Seniors who need home health care in New Jersey can also apply for services through the Program of All-Inclusive Care for the Elderly, a Medicare and Medicaid program that provides home care services to residents wishing to avoid or delay nursing home living.

-Low-income programs for seniors who need support at home offset the costs of home health care costs in New Jersey, which average $1,950 a month, according to the Genworth Cost of Care Survey for 2021.
+Low-income programs for seniors who need support at home offset the costs of home health care in New Jersey, which average more than $6,000 a month, according to the Genworth Cost of Care Survey for 2023.

 What Other Types of Programs Can Low-Income New Jersey Seniors Access?